Swetha07062003/AI-Powered-Medical-Image-Analysis/README.md

 # 🩺 AI-Powered Medical Image Analysis

 ## 📌 Overview
 This project uses Deep Learning to detect **Pneumonia from Chest X-ray images**.
-It includes model training, performance evaluation, and a Streamlit-based web interface for real-time predictions.
+It includes model training, evaluation metrics, and a Streamlit-based web interface for real-time predictions.

 ---